i-a-morozov/nstu-mini-tec-course/l02-linux-basics/linux-basics.md

 Kernel and process interaction:

-- **Process Scheduler**: The scheduler is responsible for allocating CPU time to various processes.
+- **Process Scheduler**:
+The scheduler is responsible for allocating CPU time to various processes.
 The Linux kernel uses a Completely Fair Scheduler (CFS) by default, which aims to provide a fair amount of CPU time to each process based on its priority and execution history.

-- **Process Creation**: Processes are created using the `fork()` or `clone()` system calls, which create a new process by duplicating an existing one.
+- **Process Creation**:
+Processes are created using the `fork()` or `clone()` system calls, which create a new process by duplicating an existing one.
 The `exec()` system call can then be used to replace the forked process's image with a new program.

-- **Process Termination**: A process terminates either voluntarily by calling `exit()` or by being killed by another process via a signal (e.g., `SIGKILL`).
+- **Process Termination**:
+A process terminates either voluntarily by calling `exit()` or by being killed by another process via a signal (e.g., `SIGKILL`).

-- **Inter-Process Communication (IPC)**: Linux provides several mechanisms for IPC, including pipes, message queues, shared memory, and semaphores, allowing processes to communicate and synchronize with each other.
+- **Inter-Process Communication (IPC)**:
+Linux provides several mechanisms for IPC, including pipes, message queues, shared memory, and semaphores, allowing processes to communicate and synchronize with each other.

-- **Process Hierarchies and Orphan Processes**: Each process, except the initial system process (init or systemd), is created by another process (its parent).
+- **Process Hierarchies and Orphan Processes**:
+Each process, except the initial system process (init or systemd), is created by another process (its parent).
 If a parent process terminates before its children, the children become orphan processes and are adopted by the init/systemd process.

+- **Signals**:
-- **Signals**: Signals are a form of inter-process communication that are used to notify a process that a specific event has occurred.
+Signals are a form of inter-process communication that are used to notify a process that a specific event has occurred.
 They can be used to instruct a process to stop, continue, terminate, etc.

-- **Process Control Groups (cgroups)**: This is a kernel feature that allows the OS to organize processes into hierarchical groups to provide resource management and limiting.
+- **Process Control Groups (cgroups)**:
+This is a kernel feature that allows the OS to organize processes into hierarchical groups to provide resource management and limiting.

+- **Namespaces**:
-- **Namespaces**: Namespaces are another feature that the kernel provides for isolating and virtualizing system resources among different processes.
+Namespaces are another feature that the kernel provides for isolating and virtualizing system resources among different processes.
 For example, PID namespaces isolate the process ID number space, meaning that processes in different PID namespaces can have the same PID.

 ## Jobs
 [Back to Top](#contents)

 One or multiple processes that are initiated from the same shell or terminal session and can be managed as a single unit.
+`jobs` command lists all jobs current jobs.

 - Jobs can be stopped, started, and managed directly from the shell using job control commands.
 - Jobs are assigned job IDs within the shell, which are different from PIDs.